bernmic/go2music/README.md

 The Dockerfile works in two steps.
 The first step will build the executable, the second step creates the image from scratch.
 The docker-compose.yml can build the go2music image and creates the container for MySQL and go2music and links them together.

+## Frontend

+There is a complete web frontend for go2music in my justmusic-javalin repository (https://github.com/bernmic/justmusic-javalin).
+It is a single page application written in typescript with Angular and Angular Material.
+You can build this in the frontend folder and copy the contents of the dist folder to the static folder of go2music.